George Kennedy: Marriages and children

 Kennedy was married four times, to three women.
 In the 1940s, he married Dorothy Gillooly, who had served in the Women's Army Corps.
 They were divorced in the 1950s; Dorothy returned to her hometown, Buffalo, New York.
 In 1959, Kennedy married Norma Wurman, also known as Revel Wurman.
-The couple had two children, son Christopher and daughter Karianna.
+The couple had two children.
 Kennedy and Norma divorced the first time in 1971, remarried in 1973, and divorced a second and final time in 1978.
-That same year, Kennedy married Joan McCarthy (née Castagna), daughter of John Castagna and former wife of William James McCarthy.
+The same year, Kennedy married Joan McCarthy (née Castagna).
 They remained married until her death in September 2015.
-The couple adopted three children including Shaunna Kennedy, who later developed drug-abuse problems.
-In 1998, after Shaunna was declared unfit to raise her daughter Taylor, Kennedy and Joan adopted that grandchild also.
+The couple adopted three children.